Fresh raspberry mini cakes are a beautiful dessert you can customize for many occasions. Even novice bakers can achieve stunning results!

 This recipe bakes rather quickly in a jelly roll pan, and when it’s completely cool, you just level and cut out your shapes with a cookie cutter.
 I chose a heart, naturally, and used a little bit of cream cheese frosting for the filling and decorating since I had a little extra from making my red velvet cake.
 For a little extra flavor in the raspberry department, my smooth raspberry buttercream would be another fabulous alternative.

-My batch made 8 cakes, so I had enough to package and share with friends and keep one for dessert to share with my loves at home, which is why I think it’s a great little recipe to have in your arsenal for Valentine’s Day since it’s a fun way to spread a little sweetness. 😉 Enjoy!
+My batch made 8 cakes, so I had enough to package and share with friends and keep one for dessert to share with my loves at home.
+This is why I think it’s a great little recipe to have in your arsenal for Valentine’s Day.
+Fresh raspberry mini cakes a fun way to spread a little sweetness. 😉

 - 2 large eggs